When to upgrade

 What you'll find on this page

-- An overview of when it's time to upgrade your sound processor.
+- An overview of when to upgrade your sound processor

 When should you upgrade your sound processor?

 As you progress through life, your hearing needs may change with your circumstances.
 Whether you’re studying or navigating the workplace, juggling family, or planning for retirement, a new sound processor can help improve your hearing experience so you can get the most out of each stage of life.